browserengineering/book/book/visual-effects.md

 ::: {.further}
-While this book is about browsers, and not how to implement high-quality raster libraries, that topic is very interesting in its own right In addition, it is very important these days for browsers to work smoothly with the advanced GPUs in today's devices, and often browsers are pushing the envelope of graphics technology.
-So in practice browser teams include experts in these areas:Skia for Chromium and [Core Graphics][core-graphics] for Webkit.
+While this book is about browsers, and not how to implement high-quality raster libraries, that topic is very interesting in its own right.
+In addition, it is very important these days for browsers to work smoothly with the advanced GPUs in today's devices, and often browsers are pushing the envelope of graphics technology.
+So in practice browser teams include experts in these areas: Skia for Chromium and [Core Graphics][core-graphics] for Webkit, for example.
 In both cases these libraries are used outside of the browser---Core Graphics is used for iOS and macOS apps, and Skia for Android.
 :::

 [core-graphics]: https://developer.apple.com/documentation/coregraphics